OutdoorHawk/The-Fatherland-Defender/README.md

 ###Important

 Project is currently designed for a monitor resolution of 1920 by 1080.
-With a different resolution, the interface position may be incorrect, other problems are also possible.
+With a different resolution, the interface position or scale may be incorrect, other problems are also possible.
 To avoid this, make sure that you are using a 1080p monitor or change monitor resolution in the settings.